Forced Labor: The Industrialization of Birth

 A Law That Costs Nothing—And Changes Everything

 This crisis doesn’t require billions.
-It needs two simple reforms: real consent and radical transparency.
+It needs two simple reforms: real informed consent and radical transparency.
+The Daily Muck is spearheading a movement to bring about a bill to establish just that.

 1. Mandatory Waiver for Elective Inductions